-Arriving at Malta Airport
+Arriving at Malta Airport: Malta Travel Tips

-Using the bus in Malta
+Malta Public Transport: Using the Bus in Malta

 “Tickets can be purchased from the Bus Driver on all our Buses.
 These Cash Tickets are Single Journey tickets that can be used to get to any destination within two hours, including interchanging.
 Rates vary between Summer and Winter months.
 Summer rates apply between mid-June and mid-October.”